ibm-cloud-docs/vmware-service/vmaas/tenant-veeam.md

 * All SOBRs are single-zone.
 * The minimum size of a new dedicated SOBR is 200 TB and can expand to a maximum of 1.2 PB.
 * You can scale multiple dedicated SOBRs based on your backup capacity requirements.
-* Each SOBR receives repository VMs, data movers, and cross-region IBM Cloud Object Storage buckets.
+* Each SOBR receives repository VMs, data movers, and cross-region {{site.data.keyword.cloud_notm}} Object Storage buckets.
-* All data that is stored in the IBM Cloud Object Storage buckets is encrypted, erasure-coded, and dispersed across three locations.
+* All data that is stored in the {{site.data.keyword.cloud_notm}} Object Storage buckets is encrypted, erasure-coded, and dispersed across three locations.
-* Veeam backups are encrypted when stored on both vSAN™ or IBM Cloud Object Storage.
+* Veeam backups are encrypted when stored on both vSAN™ or {{site.data.keyword.cloud_notm}} Object Storage.
-* When you delete a SOBR, you are charged until immutability expires on the IBM Cloud Object Storage buckets.
+* When you delete a SOBR, you are charged until immutability expires on the {{site.data.keyword.cloud_notm}} Object Storage buckets.

 For more information, see [What is IBM Cloud Object Storage?](/docs/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage).